Birth date: June 23, 1948

 1981-1982 - Assistant Secretary for Civil Rights in the Department of Education.

-July 1, 1991 - Jesse Jackson speaks out against Thomas's nomination
+July 10, 1991 - Jesse Jackson speaks out against Thomas’s nomination, stating that Thomas has disrespected the leadership heritage of the NAACP.

-July 31, 1991 - The NAACP releases a statement opposing Thomas's appointment to the Supreme Court.
+July 31, 1991 - The NAACP releases a statement opposing Thomas’s appointment to the Supreme Court, stating that “his judicial philosophy is simply inconsistent with the historical positions taken by the NAACP.”

-September 10-20,1991 - Confirmation hearings before the Senate Judiciary Committee.
+September 10, 1991 - Confirmation hearings before the Senate Judiciary Committee begin.

 October 23, 1991 - Sworn in as associate justice of the Supreme Court.